sgarg-10/CTF_Solutions/CTFlearn/BruXOR.md

 By entering the message, and decoding it (Dont forget to select BRUTEFORCE/TEST ALL KEYS FROM 1 TO 8 BITS (SINGLE BYTE) option), we get all possible solutions.<br>

 One of these is what we are looking for: FLAG[Y�U�hAVE�BRUTEFORCE�xor].<br><br>
-Though, this is not the final solution as it is not in the official format of a flag.We need to change it a little bit inorder to submit it.<br><br>
+Though, this is not the final solution as it is not in the official format of a flag.We need to change a little bit inorder to submit it.<br><br>

 **FLAG : FLAG{Y0U_hAVE_BRUTEFORCE_xor}**